About FreshStitches

 complementary color schemes

 I love using complementary colors.
-The difference in colors highlights the striping/pattern in your knitting/crochet!
+The difference in colors really highlights the striping/pattern in your knitting/crochet.

 Split Complementary

-A complementary color scheme gives you two colors… so if you want three, you’ll need to use the Split Complementary scheme.
+A complementary color scheme gives you two colors… so if you want three, you’ll want to use the Split Complementary scheme.
 Here’s how this one works: start with one color.
-Zip across the color wheel to it’s complementary color, and select the two colors next to it:
+Zip across the color wheel to its complementary color, and select the two colors on each side of it.

 Split complementary